JonathanWamsley/Functional-Data-Engineering-Lessons/1 Functional Data Engineering — a modern paradigm for batch data processing.md

 Also note that in many business rules changes over time are best expressed with data as opposed to code.
 In those cases it's desirable to store this information in 'parameter tables' using effective dates, and have logic that joins and apply the right parameters for the facts being processed.
 An oversimplfied example of this would be a 'taxation rate' table that would detail the rates and effect periods, as opposed to hard-coded rates wrapped in conditional blocks of code.

-Take-away: have the data use data columns to extract from.
+Take-away: have the data include date columns to extract from.
 Don't hard code operations subject to change.

 ### But what about dimensions?